 The buyer’s journey is far from linear.

-Sometimes, it only starts online for the shopper to make the purchase in person.
+Sometimes, it can start with an online appointment with a follow-up for the shopper to purchase in person.
 Other times, it can begin in-store, where the shopper visits a store, browses the merchandise then completes the purchase later at home on a phone or desktop.

 All these touchpoints require a 360-degree view of the shopper’s activity and purchase history, which can be achieved through clienteling.